Image: Painting of Saint Gianna Beretta Molla with her children | Shrine of Our Lady of Guadalupe | flickr

 Shortly before their 1955 marriage, Gianna wrote to Pietro: “Love is the most beautiful sentiment that the Lord has put into the soul of men and women.”
 In the next four years the Mollas had three children: Pierluigi, Mariolina, and Laura.
 Two pregnancies following ended in miscarriage.

 Gianna Emanuela went on to become a physician herself.
 Gianna Beretta Molla was beatified in 1994 and canonized 10 years later.
-Her Liturgical Feast Day is April 28.
+Her liturgical feast is celebrated on April 28.

 With great faith and courage, Gianna Molla made the choice that enabled her daughter to be born.
 We can often wish that we were in different circumstances, but holiness frequently comes from making difficult choices in bad situations.